All About Stress Index

 The Patterns That Raise or Lower It

-Controlled studies show that five minutes of slow, paced breathing can acutely increase vagal activity and HRV, reducing sympathetic drive (Lehrer et al., Front Physiol, 2021).
-Even light movement in natural environments lowers cortisol and increases HRV in as little as 20 minutes (Antonelli et al., Int J Environ Res Public Health, 2019).
+Controlled studies show that five minutes of slow, paced breathing can acutely increase vagal activity and HRV, reducing sympathetic drive.
+Even light movement in natural environments lowers cortisol and increases HRV in as little as 20 minutes.

 Still, not all stress feels the same.
 Sometimes your body is calm while your mind is racing, or the other way around.
 Understanding that gap is the key to interpreting your data correctly.